coi-gov-pl/puppet-jboss/CONTRIBUTING.md

-This module has grown over time based on a range of contributions from people using it.
+﻿This module has grown over time based on a range of contributions from people using it.
 If you follow these contributing guidelines your patch will likely make it into a release a little quicker.